Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ###  Media

 - The platform icons have been downloaded from FontAwesome and edited with Adobe Illustrator.
-- No further images or videos where used.
+- No further images or videos were used.

 ###  Acknowledgments

 - Thanks to Gareth McGirr for providing great mentorship as part of the Code Academy course.
 - Thanks to Kay for they effort and support for solving the JSON issue and checking back with the rest of the Code Institute team.
-- Thanks the community for the awesome weekly calls and exchange.
+- Thanks to the community for the awesome weekly calls and exchange.

+## Appendix

-## Used data
+### Used data

-### Professions
+#### Professions.JS

-For this project the following professions where added as data with the integration of a seperate JS file.
+For this project, the following professions and related data were added as data with the integration of a separate professions.js file.

+##### Profession Data

+- Platform Rating - A rating from 0 to 5 for as how well each platform is suitable to reach each profession
+- Demand Multiplier - A multiplier that indicates how strong the demand for talents with that profession is
+- Seniority Multiplier - A multiplier that indicates how much more expensive it is to reach each seniority level

+##### Professions

 - Software Developer
 - Software Engineer